DavesCodeMusings/ftpdlite/ANNOUNCE.md

 A minimalist, mostly RFC 959 compliant, asyncio FTP server for MicroPython-based microcontrollers.

 ## How do I get it?
-You can use mpremote mip install github:DavesCodeMusings/ftpdlite
+You can use `mpremote mip install github:DavesCodeMusings/ftpdlite`

-Or you can visit the project site at https://github.com/DavesCodeMusings/ftpdlite/
+Or you can get ftpdlite.py directly from the project site at https://github.com/DavesCodeMusings/ftpdlite/

 ## For the love of God, man... why?
 FTP is one of the earliest internet protocols.
 It's a security nightmare, but it's a pretty straightforward way to get files from point A to point B. And MicroPython asyncio is something I've been interested in learning more about.
 So, why not?